 Scenario 3: More than one driver was at fault

 Mississippi has a pure comparative negligence rule that apportions compensation amounts according to a ruling about how much each person involved in an accident was at fault.
 For an injured passenger, this may mean, for example, claiming compensation from their own driver and another driver in proportion to the amount of fault determined for each.

 Scenario 4 The passenger is partly to blame for the accident

 This is less common, but not impossible.
 The passenger may be accused of distracting the driver or attempting to take the wheel during an argument, just as an example.
 If this is the conclusion, then the comparative negligence rule mentioned above would determine just how much the passenger could ultimately claim.
 The state’s rule on pure comparative negligence allows compensation even if the amount of fault is determined to be more than 50%.
 For example, say a passenger is injured in a car crash and blames the driver.
 The passenger claims $10,000 in damages, but in the course of the negotiations, it is determined that the passenger was 60% to blame for the accident and subsequent injury.
 The passenger’s claim is upheld, but reduced by 60% (as determined by the degree of fault), so only obtains $4,000 as a final payment.

 You need a car accident attorney if you have been injured as a passenger

-As you can see from the examples of possible scenarios above, it is not an easy task obtaining full and fair compensation as an injured passenger, even if you are sure that someone else’s negligence was to blame.
+As you can see from the examples of possible scenarios above, it is not an easy task to obtain full and fair compensation as an injured passenger, even if you are sure that someone else’s negligence was to blame.
 You are advised to engage an experienced car accident attorney to help you with your claim.
 In Jackson, contact the Diaz Law Firm for confident and dedicated attention to your claim.
 You can contact the Diaz Law Firm office for an appointment at 601-607-3456.